iffy/moldspec/README.md

 One goal of this project is to standardize configuration management.
 There are a variety of tools that do things their own way, making the cost of switching or evaluating high.

+To that end, all of the major components define an API and are replaceable -- if you don't like the way a component is working, you can write your own.

 ## Conformer ##